ProgrammingBlockchain/ProgrammingBlockchain/wallet/web-api.md

 # Web API/ Block Explorer {#web-api}

-A block explorers, or more specifically the web APIs, usually provided by block explorers can get you started very quickly.
+Block explorers, or more specifically the web APIs, usually provided by block explorers can get you started very quickly.
 You used `QBitNinja` already in this book, but many more exist.
 A block explorer is a self-hosted or third-party hosted solution which provides you information about blocks, transactions and addresses in the chain.

 ![Explorer](../assets/Wallet-Explorer.png)